 The Final Note

 There you have it!
 11 easy violin songs that can help you learn the instrument while picking up some classic favorites, nursery rhymes, and rock hits.
+If you prefer tabs, check out fiddle tablature!

 This list could be expanded quite a bit with songs like the Wedding March, Morning has Broken, The Game of Thrones and Star Wars themes, Amazing Grace so feel free to look at the rest of our Fiddle and Violin section for more ideas!